Yankees vs. Brewers: Betting Trends, Records ATS, Home/Road Splits

 Yankees Betting Records & Stats

-- The Yankees have been favored on the moneyline 80 total times this season.
-They've gone 44-36 in those games.
+- The Yankees have won 54.3% of the games this season when they were favored on the moneyline (44-37).

-- The Yankees have a 55.6% chance to win this game based on the moneyline's implied probability.
+- The Yankees have a 60% chance to win this matchup based on the moneyline's implied probability.

-- New York has played in 139 games with over/under set, and have combined with opponents to go over the total 63 times (63-69-7).
+- New York has played in 140 games with an over/under set, and have combined with its opponents to go over the total 64 times (64-69-7).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!